Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Social Etiquette and Greeting Customs

 Leaving gatherings?
-Brace for a 15-minute farewell ritual.
+Brace yourself for a 15-minute farewell ritual.
 Hosts walk guests to doors, sparking new conversations each step.
 It’s not inefficiency—it’s the culture valuing people over clocks.

 Sync with these rhythms, and you’ll unlock deeper connections.
-Those who rush miss the magic woven into slow afternoons and drawn-out goodbyes.
+Those who rush just miss the magic woven into slow afternoons and drawn-out goodbyes.

 Top Destinations in Spain